 The stock has rallied sharply over the past year as the global economy has shown signs of improvement, commodity prices have somewhat bounced back, and U.S. infrastructure spending could rise.

-In fact, Caterpillar recorded its first year-over-year revenue increase since 2012 last year.
+In fact, in 2017 Caterpillar recorded its first year-over-year revenue increase since 2012.

 Read More: Our Analysis of Caterpillar

 5: Walgreens Boots Alliance (WBA)

 Dividend Yield: 2.2% Forward P/E Ratio: 12.5x (as of 11/14/18)